MileneCV/Stroke_Prediction_project/README.md

 More of your own text here

 For further information
-For any additional questions, please contact email
+For any additional questions, please contact milene.c.vallejo@gmail.com